aryasachdeva7/people-crm/README.md

 # 🧠 People — Personal CRM

-A calm, minimal personal CRM for remembering people you meet.
+A personal CRM for remembering people you meet.
 No accounts, no servers, no subscriptions.
 Just open the file and start adding people.

 Built as a single self-contained HTML file that runs entirely in your browser.